 Your new video for “Only in my Dreams” is a kind of polygamous fantasy.
 How did that come about?

-Her smile at the end is one of my favorite parts.
+Her smile at the end of ["Only in my Dreams"] is one of my favorite parts.
 It’s a beautiful, natural smile.

 It’s genuine.
 It was between takes.
 I’m really proud of that video because I directed that thing, storyboarded it, wrote everything out. ...
 I actually think I almost proposed to her in that scene you’re talking about.